 The finding of a laryngocele should prompt a search for an underlying laryngeal carcinoma obstructing the orifice of the laryngeal ventricle 2.
 Secondary laryngocele is the term used when a tumor is the cause of a laryngocele.

-Laryngoceles are better appreciated on radiographs when having an air content.
-In those cases, an air pocket may be observed in the upper cervical paralaryngeal soft tissues.
+Laryngoceles are better appreciated on radiographs when they contain air.
+In these cases, an air pocket may be observed in the upper cervical paralaryngeal soft tissues.

 Typically seen as a well defined, air or fluid-filled lesion related to the paraglottic space, which has continuity with the laryngeal ventricle.
 The extent will obviously depend on subtype.

-Attenuation characteristics may vary depending on laryngocele content (e.g. air, fluid, mucus).
+Attenuation characteristics may vary depending on laryngocele content, whether air, fluid and/or mucus.

 Same morphological characteristics observed on CT, usually: